juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```
 {: .center}
 ![pic](../images/train_test_image_lr_0.01.png)
-*Loss vs Iterations, training with learning rate 0.01*
+*Loss vs Iterations, training with learning rate 0.01 after 10000 iterations*

 Note:
-It looks like we are stuck in a local minima!, you can tell this just by looking at this useful graph, note that the validation error won't go down it looks like the best it can do is 30% error on the validation set! now a useful technique is to start with a bigger learning rate and then start decreasing it after a few iterations, let's try with learning rate 0.1
+It looks like we are stuck in a local minima!, you can tell this just by looking at this useful graph, note that the validation error won't go down and it looks like the best it can do is 30% error on the validation set! this is not so good performance, a useful technique is to start with a bigger learning rate and then start decreasing it after a few iterations, let's try with learning rate 0.1

 {: .center}
 ![pic](../images/train_test_image_lr_0.1.png)
-*Loss vs Iterations, training with learning rate 0.1*
+*Loss vs Iterations, training with learning rate 0.1 after 10000 iterations*

 Training with learning rate 0.1 (much better!)
-Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the beginning, be careful because this doesn't always works and is problem dependant.
+Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the very start, be careful because this doesn't always works and is trully a problem dependant situation.

 ## Deploying the trained convnet
-Now that we have our network trained and it seems to have a good performance on the validation set it is time to start using it with unseen data.
+Now that we have our network trained with a reasonably good performance on the validation set it is time to start testing it with new unseen data.
-To do this we are going to use the caffe library for python, and we are going to create a simple python script that will load the deploy architecture of our convnet, and along with this architecture, we are going to feed it with the trained weights located on the .caffemodel file.
+To do this we are going to use the caffe library for python, and we are going to create a simple python script that will load the deploy.prototxt architecture of our convnet, along with this architecture we are going to feed it with the trained weights located on the .caffemodel file.

 ```python
 #extract mean data